 OBJECTIVE 1 Increase: the number of meaningful recommendations to the Council; provision of information to the Secretariat; participation of JPAC in CEC projects and initiatives; and dissemination/awareness of CEC work.
 Activity 1, budget year 1 and year 2 Organize 2-3 JPAC meetings per year to discuss emerging environmental issues and gather public comments.
 Budget year 1: C\$250,000, Budget year 2: C\$250,000 Output(s) Formal Advice and official letters to the Council Expected results, performance measures Increased number of meaningful recommendations to the Council and information to the Secretariat; and increased number of relevant stakeholders participating in meetings Baseline (current status), if known 3 letters of Advice and 2 official letters per year Target (by Dec.
 2020) At least 5 letters of Advice and 3 official letters Subtask 1.1 Not applicable When: Not applicable Activity 2, budget year 1 and year 2 Facilitate the participation of the JPAC members in CEC initiatives.
-Budget year 1: C\$5,000, Budget year 2: C\$5,000 Output(s) Participation of JPAC members in CEC initiatives and greater dissemination on of CEC work Output(s) Expected results, performance measures Participation of JPAC members in CEC initiatives and greater dissemination Increased number of JPAC member participation in CEC initiatives and provork on of CEC work omotion/dissemination of CEC Output(s) Expected results, performance measures Baseline (current status), if known Participation of JPAC members in CEC initiatives and greater dissemination Increased number of JPAC member participation in CEC initiatives and pr work Participation of JPAC members in 2 CEC projects or initiatives (level of dis networks is unknown) on of CEC work omotion/dissemination of CEC semination throughout their Output(s) Expected results, performance measures Baseline (current status), if known Target (by Dec.
-2020) Participation of JPAC members in CEC initiatives and greater dissemination Increased number of JPAC member participation in CEC initiatives and pre- work Participation of JPAC members in 2 CEC projects or initiatives (level of dissemination) Participation, at minimum, of JPAC members in 5 projects or initiatives pro- their current dissemination efforts) on of CEC work omotion/dissemination of CEC semination throughout their er year (JPAC members double
+Budget year 1: C\$5,000, Budget year 2: C\$5,000 Output(s) Participation of JPAC members in CEC initiatives and greater dissemination of CEC work Expected results, performance measures Increased number of JPAC member participation in CEC initiatives and promotion/dissemination of CEC work Baseline (current status), if known Participation of JPAC members in 2 CEC projects or initiatives (level of dissemination throughout their networks is unknown) Target (by Dec.
+2020) Participation, at minimum, of JPAC members in 5 projects or initiatives per year (JPAC members double their current dissemination efforts) Subtask 2.1 Not applicable When: Not applicable